willgebhardt/ngc-sim-lib/docs/processes.md

 # Processes

-Processes in ngcsimlib offer a central way of defining a specific transition to be taken within a given model (this effectively sets up the behavior of the state-machine that defines the desired dynamical system one wants to simulate).
+Processes in NGC-Sim-Lib offer a central way of defining a specific transition to be taken within a given model (this effectively sets up the behavior of the state-machine that defines the desired dynamical system one wants to simulate).
 In effect, processes take in as many compilable methods as possible across any number of